inumella-sricharan/Enron-POI-detection/README.md

 These details would be lost while forming feature vectors for only 150 people.
 So I thought its better to go ahead by considering email-ids as entities in the communication network.<br>

 Also, "If email level communications are complex, what about pairs of emails ?" as combinations of emails would provide an even larger and richer dataset to work with.
-So if we consider emails as the entities/nodes in the communication network the approach would be :<br>
+So the approach would be :<br>

-1) communication between two emails consitutes an edge within the communication network. we can craft a feature vector ($X_{i \rightarrow j}$) for every edge in the network.
+1) Communication between two email-ids consitutes an edge within the communication network. we can craft a feature vector ($X_{i \rightarrow j}$) for every edge in the network.
 2) Use Isolation Forest algorithm to generate anomaly scores to each of these edges.
 The lesser the score, the more anomalous an edge is.
 3) Harness the structure of the network to identify emails\nodes that are most influential in causing anomalous events.<br><br>